 Injury to the knee or knee or components may result in knee pain.
 Injuries associated with knee pain include:

-- Anterior cruciate ligament tear: Anterior cruciate is a ligament that connects shinbone to thighbone.
+- Anterior cruciate ligament tear: Anterior cruciate is a ligament that connects the shinbone to the thighbone.
 A tear in this ligament may result in knee pain.
-ACL tear is commonly observed among sports person where a rapid change in the motion direction is made.
+ACL tear is commonly observed among sports people when a rapid change in the motion direction is made.

-- Fractures: Fractures in knee cap or other bones of knee is not a common condition and usually results due to road accidents, loss of bone density, osteoporosis and in some conditions due to age-related osteoarthritis.
+- Fractures: Fractures in the knee cap or other bones of the knee is not a common condition and usually result due to road accidents, loss of bone density, osteoporosis and in some conditions due to age-related osteoarthritis.